 Development actors have increasingly recognised the importance of the political determinants of health.
 One way in which politics and power dynamics impact health is through the use of criminal law.
 The project provides insights into the causes and effects of criminalisation of abortion and same sex relations, which is widespread in low and middle income countries, and has significant detrimental effects on mental health, maternal mortality; the health of women and LGBTs, and HIV transmission.

 Methodology: The project combines qualitative case studies, survey data, experiments, and machine learning.
 A cross-national study of LGBT discourses in African media, using unsupervised machine learning of 20 000 news articles, find contextual differences in framing and are developing a sentiment dictionary to trace how LGBT news coverage respond to political events.

-Project team: Siri Gloppen, Camila Gianella, Lise Rakner, Liv Tønnessen, Malcolm Langford, Nicolas Orago, Adrian Jjuuko, Elisabeth Ivarsflaten, Alicia Ely Yamin, Getnet Tadele Tefera, Marta Rodriguez de Assis Machado, Carmeliza Soares Da Costa Rosario, Charles Ngwena, Edge Kanyongolo, Frans Viljoen, Fiona Shen Bayh, Leo Arriola, Lise Rakner, Mindy Roseman, Samia Al Nager, Rebecca Cook, Vegard Vibe, Landilani Banda, Ingvild Aagedal Skage (Postdoctoral candidate), Satang Nabaneh (PhD candidate)
+Project team: Siri Gloppen, Camila Gianella, Lise Rakner, Liv Tønnessen, Malcolm Langford, Nicholas Orago, Adrian Jjuuko, Elisabeth Ivarsflaten, Alicia Ely Yamin, Getnet Tadele, Marta Rodriguez de Assis Machado, Carmeliza Soares Da Costa Rosario, Charles Ngwena, Edge Kanyongolo, Frans Viljoen, Fiona Shen-Bayh, Leo Arriola, Mindy Roseman, Samia Al Nager, Rebecca Cook, Vegard Vibe, Landilani Banda, Ingvild Aagedal Skage (Postdoctoral candidate), Satang Nabaneh (PhD candidate)